five-dots/Dict/README.md

 ## Overview

 `Dict` is a R package which implements a key-value dictionary data structure based on [R6](https://github.com/r-lib/R6) class.
-It is designed to be similar usages with other languages' dictionary implementations (e.g. Pytyon).
+It is designed to be similar usages with other languages' dictionary implementations (e.g. Python).

 R's `vector` and `list`, of course can have names, so you can get and set value by a name (key) like a dictionary.
 Using regular data structure must be a recommended way in the most of cases.
 But, if you are interested in the following characteristics, this package is for you!

--   **Reference semantics**: Usefull to keep project wide parametes or states referred from mutiple models.
+-   **Reference semantics**: Useful to keep project wide parameters or states referred from multiple models.
--   **Inheritance**: Easilly expand features according to your needs.
+-   **Inheritance**: Easily expand features according to your needs.

 ## Installation